Restaurant in Hofamt Priel, Austria

 What should I order at Landgasthof Hinterleithner?

-The menu highlights Wiener schnitzel, pan-fried Arctic char, and Thai curry as popular choices — an unusually broad range for a rural Austrian inn.
-The Arctic char is worth noting specifically: local freshwater fish handled well is a regional marker, and the Michelin Bib Gourmand citation calls out high-quality ingredients and skilful preparation across the board.
+The menu highlights Wiener schnitzel, pan-fried Arctic char, Thai curry as popular choices — an unusually broad range for a rural Austrian inn.
+The Arctic char is worth noting specifically: local freshwater fish handled well is a regional marker, the Michelin Bib Gourmand citation calls out high-quality ingredients and skilful preparation across the board.
 Order based on what brought you to Austria rather than trying to bridge both sides of the menu in one sitting.

 Is the tasting menu worth it at Landgasthof Hinterleithner?